 Pit / pitroom - Bed / bedroom.
 Br.

 Poppy - Alcoholic beverage that is chilled with natural Antarctic ice.
-Hundreds of thousands of years of pressure captured bubbles of environmental gas that, when warmed with Glenfiddich (or other inebriant of choice), pop in your face.
-Due to the extremely low humidity of the region, hangovers induced from poppys were particularly onerous and it wasn't uncommon for someone to say, "Had too many poppys last night."
-Trust me, it had nothing to do with genealogy or flowers.
+Hundreds of thousands of years of pressure captured bubbles of air that, when warmed with Glenfiddich (or other inebriant of choice), pop and crack in the glass.
+Due to the extremely low humidity of the region, hangovers induced from poppys were particularly onerous and it wasn't uncommon for someone to say, "Had too many poppys last night.".
 Am

 Pushtin - A smaller version of the U-drum for use while camping when a hooley blowing outside made the thought of venturing outside less attractive than using the tin in a confined space.